Payday Loans in Illinois: Subprime Report

 As we’ve explored elsewhere, payday and title lenders are brick-and-mortar, or online, financial service providers who offer a predatory product designed to trap borrowers in cycles of debt that are difficult to break, drain money from local communities, and can even result in the loss of major assets—like borrowers’ cars.

-A payday loan is a small dollar (typically less than $1,000) loan for a short term (typically 2 weeks) offered at an extremely high interest rate (400% APR is typical).
+A payday loan is a small dollar (typically less than $1,000) loan that is offered at an extremely high interest rate (400% APR is typical) with a short term payback period (typically 2 weeks).
 This toxic combination of high interest rates and short terms means that these loans are extremely difficult to repay, often leading to a cycle of loan renewals (or “rollovers”) that extend the life of the loan at the cost of additional fees and interest.

 Title Loans in Illinois

 Title loans in Illinois are another potentially destructive option for folks living in Illinois who are struggling to make ends meet.